Back

 Back in the day (2013?)
 I worked at a startup where the resident Linux guru had set up "instant" staging environment databases with btrfs.
 Really cool to see the same idea show up over and over with slightly different implementations.
 Speed and ease of cloning/testing is a real advantage for Postgres and Sqlite, I wish it were possible to do similar things with Clickhouse, Mysql, etc.

-riskable2 hours ago
+riskable2 months ago

 PostgreSQL seems to have become the be-all, end-all SQL database that does everything and does it all well.
 And it's free!